g0v-data/g0v-hackmd-archive/notes/TOyKqswfSbKCz1sKdJdlRw.md

 ```
 Just as explaineda earlier the code above creates an unordered list with three items, where the first item has the class `feature` and the second and third items have the class `item`.

-Now we take a look at the css code below carrying the function of the `revert-layer`
+Now we take a look at the css code below carrying the function of the `revert-layer`:
 ```css
 @layer base, special;